Is there still a need to remember the importance of a pair of shoes for a man?

 Pairs to leave in the closet

 However, I would like to draw your attention to a recurring question: that of canvas shoes.
-Every year, as the cold sets in, I meet many people
+Every year, as the cold sets in, I come across many people who dare to wear jeans rolled up above the ankle with canvas or, worse, mesh fabric tennis shoes/running shoes.

 These elements that make good winter shoes